Black and Gray Tattoos: Why This Classic Style Never Disappoints

 What to Expect From the Healing Process

 After getting a tattoo, the skin needs time to heal for the ink to settle properly.
 During the initial weeks of the healing process, scabbing and peeling usually occurs on the skin.
-While it might be tempting to rip it off, it can contribute to fading and inconsistent lines.

 It is also important to note that clients of African descent are more prone to develop keloids, benign scars caused by an improper healing process that can expand further than the tattooed area.